 To make the installation more adjustable depending on where it's placed, I created modules of fans that could be stacked on top of each other.
 The stacking mechanism simply involves a hole on the top of each module, in which the bottom of another module could easily fit into.

-Since my prototype was made out of thin materials such as paper and foamcore, if I were to make a full-fledged version of this installation, I would used stronger and heavier materials so it could be placed outside without falling.
+A video of this prototype can be found here.
+Since my prototype was made out of thin materials such as paper and foamcore, if I were to make a full-fledged version, I would used stronger and heavier materials so it could be placed outside without falling.
 Additionally, using a thicker material for the frame would help reduce the amount of skewing that happens when the modules are stacked.
 I'd also make each module larger so that the fans would have a larger impact in obscuring and revealing the environment behind them.
 I think there's a lot of room for improvement in separating two spaces and making them private, so I could also explore different shapes and formations of pinwheels.